 * Attract more players to the game

 * Give all golfers a Handicap Index that can be transferable from club to club

-WHS comes into play on 2nd November 2020 in Great Britain and Ireland and will replace the current CONGU handicapping system.
-It will be part of a system used by over 15 million golfers in 80 countries worldwide.
+WHS came into play on 2nd November 2020 in Great Britain and Ireland and replaced the CONGU handicapping system.
+It is part of a system used by over 15 million golfers in 80 countries worldwide.

 To allow as many golfers as possible the opportunity to:

 * Obtain and maintain a Handicap Index and reduce barriers of entry

 * Use their Handicap Index on any golf course around the world

 * Compete, or play recreationally, fairly regardless of where they play